 Annie Zhuo, Contributing Writer

-With the Moon Festival (also known as Mid-Autumn Festival) coming up, you probably want to know how to calculate the day it falls on as it appears on a different day of the calendar every year.
+As we've just celebrated the Moon Festival (also known as Mid-Autumn Festival), you probably want to know how to calculate the day it falls on as it appears on a different day of the calendar every year.

 The exact day is the 15th day of the 8th month on the Chinese lunar calendar, which is very different than the Western calendar.